 Which also means it should be short, easy to say, memorable and the domain available.
 This is where it gets really, really hard!
 Try to think of 5 to 7 letter names and then google them.
 There are actually tools out there to help with this.
 They will make you sad when you see what isn't available.

-And lets not forget that in the age of Social Media, it needs to be available on Facebook, Twitter, Pinterest, LinkedIn and others.
+And let's not forget that in the age of Social Media, it needs to be available on Facebook, Twitter, Pinterest, LinkedIn and others.
 It never ends.
 Side note: We got all but one of them.
 Hooray!

 Finally, if possible, have some actual meaning.
 E.g. Not just random letters strung together.
 But actually something with meaning.
-Much like Google is based on the mathematical term, googolplex.
+Much like Google is based on the mathematical term, the googolplex.

 First, in the spirit of openness and transparency - which is one of our core values - we asked the team for rebranding suggestions.
-Everyone jumped on it and came back with suggestions all based on varying focuses of the business.
+Everyone jumped on it and came back with suggestions all based on varying focuses on the business.

 Unfortunately, the most popular ones were generally not available or just made no sense - just being transparent.

-Next up we tried dictionary and thesaurus attacks - best way to describe it.
+Next up we tried dictionary and thesaurus attacks - the best way to describe it.
 You will be amazed how much you can learn from reading a thesaurus!
 And some of the associated words were fascinating.
 But again, availability became the issue.

 It...
 Just...
 Didn't work.
 Seriously.
 So much time when into trying to come up with names.
 The primary issues as anyone that has done rebranding will know: